KodeCrumbs/kodecrumbs.github.io/README.md

 * ![Dart](https://img.shields.io/badge/dart-%230175C2.svg?style=for-the-badge&logo=dart&logoColor=white)

 <!-- Guide to contribute to the project -->
-## Contributing to Code Crumbs
+## Contributing to Kode Crumbs

-Thank you for considering contributing to Code Crumbs!
+Thank you for considering contributing to Kode Crumbs!
 This guide will help you get started with contributing to the project.

 ### Code of Conduct